Mitch Garver Player Props: Rangers vs. Padres

 Mitch Garver At The Plate

-- Garver is batting .255 with five doubles, five home runs and 14 walks.
+- Garver is hitting .250 with five doubles, five home runs and 15 walks.

-- Garver enters this game on a four-game hitting streak.
-In his last outings, he's hitting .357 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.